AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 ## Create an Edge Configuration

 Next, we are going to create an Edge Configuration.
-An Edge Configuration tells the Adobe Edge servers where to send the data after it is collected by the Web SDK.
+An Edge Configuration tells the Adobe Edge network where to send the data after receiving it from the Web SDK call.
 For example, do you want to send the data to Experience Platform?
 Adobe Analytics?
 Adobe Audience Manager?
 Adobe Target?
 Edge Configurations are managed in the Launch user interface and are critical to Platform data collection with Web SDK, regardless of whether or not you are implementing Web SDK via Launch.

 To create your [!UICONTROL Edge Configuration]:

 1. Log into the [Experience Platform Launch user interface](https://experience.adobe.com/launch/)
     <!--when will the edge config go live?-->

-1. Click **[!UICONTROL Edge Configuration]** in the left navigation
+1. Click **[!UICONTROL Edge Configurations]** in the left navigation
 1. Click the **[!UICONTROL New Edge Configuration]** button in the upper-right hand corner

     ![Click Edge Configuration icon in the left navigation](assets/websdk-edgeConfig-clickNav.png)

-1. For the **[!UICONTROL Friendly Name]**, enter `Luma Platform Tutorial` and an optional description
+1. For the **[!UICONTROL Friendly Name]**, enter `Luma Platform Tutorial` (add your name to the end, if multiple people from your company are taking this tutorial)
 1. Click the **[!UICONTROL Save]** button

     ![Name the Edge Configuration and save](assets/websdk-edgeConfig-name.png)